Horlanrewajucode/Horlanrewajucode/README.md

-## Hello there, Welcome 👋
+# Hello there; Welcome to my profile👋
-I'm a Computer science graduate and also a Software Engineer.
+I'm a **Software Engineer** and also a Computer Science graduate.
 I'm passionate about sharing knowledge, documentation, web engineering and others.
 I'm an Open Source builder and also interested in contributing to Open Source.

 Here are some ideas to get you started:

 - 😄 Pronouns: He/Him